Saluva Narasimha Deva Raya

-Saluva Narasimha's war with the Gajapatis over Udayagiri in 1489 proved disastrous when he was taken prisoner and released later after giving up the fort and surrounding areas to the Gajapatis of Orissa.
-However he was successful at conquering the western ports of Kannada country of Mangalore, Bhatkal, Honnavar and Bakanur.
+Saluva Narasimha's war with the Gajapatis over Udayagiri in 1489 proved disastrous when he was taken prisoner and released only after giving up the fort and surrounding areas to the Gajapatis of Orissa.
+However, he was successful in conquering the western ports of Kannada country of Mangalore, Bhatkal, Honnavar and Bakanur.
 This success enabled him to trade for swift horses with the Arabs.
 He took more efforts in the upkeep of his cavalry and army in general.

 Saluva Narasimha would die in 1491 with sons that were too young to ascend to the throne.
 Their guardianship was entrusted to Narasa Nayaka, a loyal general and minister from the Tuluva family.